Robert King, CEO

 Previously with Environment Texas, Rachel led advocacy efforts to improve environmental and energy policies by working with local leaders to expand solar power production and energy efficiency in buildings at the municipal and state level in Texas.

 Rachel’s interest in green building was sparked while volunteering with Habitat for Humanity in Providence to find solutions to create a more sustainable and affordable housing model.
-Formerly, she served as an attorney at the U.S. Department of Housing and Urban Development, a law clerk with the Lower Colorado River Association, and an employee of Foundation Communities, and has seen the impact energy efficiency has on improving the bottom line for residents, businesses, and protecting the environment.
+Formerly, she served as an attorney at the U.S. Department of Housing and Urban Development, a law clerk with the Lower Colorado River Association, and an employee of Foundation Communities, where she has seen the impact energy efficiency has on improving the bottom line for residents, businesses, and protecting the environment.

 Rachel earned her Bachelor’s degree from Brown University and her Law degree from the University of Texas.